ismailceylan/restorm/README.md

 All the items in the returned collection will be instance of `Post` model.

 ### Extending Current Resource
 Sometimes, we might want to extend the current resource some additions.
 To achieve this, we can use the `from` method with a callback function.
-Restorm will pass the current resource as the first argument to the callback function.
-We should return calculated resource back from the callback function.
+Restorm will pass the current resource as the first argument to the callback.
+We should return calculated resource back from it.

 ```js
 const posts = await Post